JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-MTL/01-Implementing-a-Monad-Transformer/01-Looking-at-OO-for-a-Pattern.md

 runNTimes 0 _ output = output
 runNTimes count func arg = runNTimes (count - 1) func (func arg)
 ```
 ... but state manipulation is more complicated than that.
-While this idea may work for a simple state manipulation like an integer, it does not work for larger data structures as the next two examples will show.
+What if we wanted to add 1 at one point and add 2 at another?
+What if we want to subtract 5 as well?
+In short, this approach does not work when we increase the complexity of the state manipulation.
+The next two examples will focus on a different kind of state manipulation.

 ## Random Number Generators